curl/wcurl/README.md

 * `-o, -O, --output, --output=<PATH>`

   Use the provided output path instead of getting it from the URL.
-If multiple URLs are provided, all files will have the same name with a number appended to the end (curl >= 7.83.0).
+If multiple URLs are provided, resulting files share the same name with a number appended to the end (curl >= 7.83.0).
 If this option is provided multiple times, only the last value is considered.